 What Makes The Wick Fowler 2 Alarm Chili Kit So Good?

 If you have never tried one of the Wick Fowler 2 Alarm Chili mixes sold in most spice sections of the grocery stores, you are missing out on some easy-to-make chili.
-They have an optional red chili packet inside, so you can dial up the heat to the chili if you desire.
+They have an optional red chili packet inside, so you can dial up the heat to the chili if desired.
 We always went all in.
 Living in Texas, I think our heat levels are different than in some parts of the country.
 If you want a well-balanced chili, these chili seasoning packs are the way to go.

 What Makes This The Recipe You Want To Try

-This recipe gives you what the individual seasoning packets do, but here you will turn to your pantry to provide the seasonings from your spice cabinets.
+This recipe gives you what the individual seasoning packets do, but you will turn to your pantry to provide the seasonings from your spice cabinets.
 This recipe is almost as simple to prepare as ripping open a store-bought Wick Fowler’s 2-alarm chili kit and a whole lot less expensive.
 Make a homemade chili mix kit and bring it to your next tailgate or on that weekend camping trip.
 You won’t be sorry!

 What is Masa Harina?

-You know you are in the presence of an absolute chili master whenever you walk into the kitchen and see a bag of masa harina also known as corn masa flour on the counter.
+You know you are in the presence of an absolute chili master whenever you walk into the kitchen and see a bag of masa harina, also known as corn masa flour, on the counter.
 Masa harina is a flour made from corn; however, it’s not the same as ordinary cornmeal.
 Masa harina is more closely related to hominy grits as both are made from corn kernels that have been cooked and then soaked in an alkaline solution.

 Masa harina is widely used in Mexican and Southwestern cooking to make doughs for corn tortillas and tamales and thicken stews, much like cornstarch.